j-d-b/tas-server/README.md

 See `LICENSE.md`(https://github.com/j-d-b/tas-server/blob/master/LICENSE.md) for details.

 ## Contributing
-I don't have an official contribution guide, but welcome pull requests and any form of comments; feel free to get in touch.
+I don't have an official contribution guide, but welcome pull requests and any form of comments; if you're interested, please get in touch.

 ## Todo
 There are a still few areas that need attention.